jandevaan/jandevaan.github.io/about.md

 permalink: /about/
 ---

 I am a programmer.
 Most of that is that as an employee of a software company called 3mensio (Utrecht, the Netherlands).
-My main interest is working with 3D medical images (mostly CT).
+My main interest is working with 3D medical images, rendering and segmentation.

-I blog because I like to talk about things I find fascinating and or useful (about programming).
+I blog because I like to talk about programming topics I find interesting and or useful.

 ### Contact me